KhristopherDev/Projects-HUB/README.md

+# Projects Hub

+This is my hub for all projects I've done.
+It will serve as a display for anyone interested in my work.
+Any project present on this page is not allowed to be used for any purposes or commercialized.

+I don't allow it to be used as a template or to be commercialized.

+## Languges & Libraries

+I'm using TypeScript and Javascript with React and the build tool Vite for the core of the project.
+Other libraries that is being used is:

+- Bootstrap

+##  Readme template

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.